 Career tips for engineers from a rising star at National Grid

 If you want to succeed as an engineer, believe in what you’re doing and remember the impact it has on other people’s lives.
-That’s one of a number of career-boosting tips from David Adkins, a best practice engineer with National Grid who joined its graduate scheme in 2011.
+That’s one of a number of career-boosting tips from David Adkins, an engineer with National Grid who joined its graduate scheme in 2011.
 David has plenty of suggestions about how to improve your prospects, both at university and once you have started work, but the common theme to all his advice is the need to take a committed, dedicated approach.

 David's career tips for student and graduate engineers

 - Believe in the importance of engineering.
 It underpins our lives.
 It’s the thrill of seeing something tangible coming out of your work; the satisfaction when equipment does its job as per your calculation or your design.

 - At university, find out what you’re good at and enjoy doing and take every opportunity to practise and improve.
 Showcase your skills on committees, in societies and at work.

 - Don’t do extra stuff for no reason.
 Try and get involved in activities that develop your skills and are relevant to your future career.